ciph-io/ciph-core/doc/ecosystem.md

-In order to achieve the scale that Ciph requires all features must be able to be implemented using simple key/value and log data structures where the keys are cryptographic hashes that allow data to be naturally partitioned.
+In order to achieve the scale that Ciph requires all features must be able to be implemented using simple key/value and log data structures where the keys are cryptographic hashes that allow data to be easily sharded.

 ## Content Containers